libondev/pxd/README.md

 # Carbons

-A simple component library for Vue@3.
+A stylish modern component library for Vue3.